-- Reissuing a host ID-based certificate for a NetBackup host is different from deploying the certificate for the first time.
-Use the following procedure to reissue a certificate. - See "Creating a reissue token" on page 295. - Once a reissue token is obtained, the certificate reissue process is similar to manual certificate deployment with an authorization token. - See "Deploying host ID-based certificates" on page 282.
+Reissuing a host ID-based certificate for a NetBackup host is different from deploying the certificate for the first time.
+Use the following procedure to reissue a certificate.

+Once a reissue token is obtained, the certificate reissue process is similar to manual certificate deployment with an authorization token.
+See "Deploying host ID-based certificates" on page 284.